pratty010/Boxes/Try_Hack_Me/Mr_Robot_CTF/Write_Up.md

 Stopped: Thu Nov 12 21:41:14 2020
 ```

 We can use the above creds to pivot to robot user.
-Now we can see the 2nd key and submit it.
+Now we can read the 2nd key and submit it.

 ```bash
 robot@linux:~$ whoami